-Self-care Week runs from November 13 to 19 and aims to educate people in the benefits of doing everything they can to look after their health and wellbeing.
+Self-Care Week runs from November 12 to 18.
+It aims to educate people of the benefits of doing everything they can themselves to look after their health and wellbeing.

 Helping people to look after their own health, and their family’s health also helps to manage demand on health services.

-She said: “Self-care is all about knowing how to live healthier lives by changing habits and lifestyle choices.
+“It is simply about knowing how to live healthier lives by changing habits and lifestyle choices.

-“There is also a wealth of information available on the NHS Choices website to help you look after yourself when suffering from more minor conditions.
+“There is also a wealth of information available on the NHS website.

-“Self-care can help relieve a lot of the pressures faced by health services such as GP surgeries and Accident and Emergency departments so it is an important thing for people to be aware of.
+“Self-care can help relieve a lot of the pressures faced by health services.
+This can include places such as GP surgeries and Accident and Emergency departments.
+It is an important thing for people to be aware of.

 “As winter approaches, by being clear on good self-care practices and alternative places to get health advice and minor treatment, people can make sure they stay healthy over the colder months.”